VladimirKedrov/downforcebias_fix/README.md

-## DownforceBias Fix for GTA5: Fixes Kerb Boosting.

-### Features:
+## What the script does

-Fixes the suspension raise from CF_USE_DOWNFORCE_BIAS advanced flag.
+Fixes the suspension issue while using the CF_USE_DOWNFORCE_BIAS advanced handling flag.

-Maintains the kerboosting fixes from the flag, stopping the vehicle from rapidly speeding due to bumpy terrain.

-Counteracts the suspension height increase from CF_USE_DOWNFORCE_BIAS.
+This is so the vehicle can benefit from the flags kerb boosting fixes inherent to the flag, without suffering from the suspension height increasing when driving at high speed.

 CF_USE_DOWNFORCE_BIAS flag is also known as: